Biomineralization-Squad/Ulrich2020-NMDS-Code/README.md

 # NMDS-Code
-Code in R for construction of NMDS
+Code in R for construction of NMDS ordinations, which are manuscript figures 5 and 6.